RobertWRadford/reading-notes/README.md

 This site is used as a repository for note taking during the 201 portion of Code Fellows course work.

 ## Table of Contents:
-First 15 daily reading assignments
+Table of all 15 daily reading assignments

 [**1.** _Introductory HTML and JavaScript_](/Reading_1.md)